Particular/docs.particular.net/samples/azure-service-bus-netstandard/lock-renewal/sample.md

 ## Important information about lock renewal

 1. Message lock renewal operation is initiated by the client code, not the broker.
-If the request to renew the lock fails after all the built into the SDK retries, the lock won't be re-acquired, and the message will become unlocked and available for re-processing by compteting consumers.
+If the request to renew the lock fails after all the SDK built-in retries, the lock won't be re-acquired, and the message will become unlocked and available for re-processing by competing consumers.
 Lock renewal should be treated as best-effort and not as a guaranteed operation.
 1. Message lock renewal applies to the currently processed message **only**.
 Prefetched messages that are not handled within the `LockDuration` time will lose their lock, indicated with a `LockLostException` in the log when they are attempted to be completed by the transport.
-To prevent the exception with lock renewal, prefetching should be adjusted to reduce number of prefetched files.
-Alternatively, endpoint's concurrency can be inclreased.
+Prefetching can be adjusted to reduce the number of prefetched messages, which can help to prevent exceptions with lock renewal.
+Alternatively, the endpoint's concurrency can be increased to speed up the processing of messages due to the increased concurrency.

 ## Code walk-through

-This contains a single executable project, `Endpoint` that sends a `LongProcessingMessage` message to itself for processing that exceeds the maximum lock duration time allowed on the endpoint's input queue.
+This contains a single executable project, `LockRenewal` that sends a `LongProcessingMessage` message to itself for processing that exceeds the maximum lock duration allowed on the endpoint's input queue.

 ### Lock renewal feature